oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Create new application](./images/task-5/create-new-application.png " ")

-13. Give your application a name, and click create application.
-Delete dashboard page by clicking edit and deleting that entry.
-You can leave everything else as default!
+13. Give your application a name, delete dashboard page by clicking edit and deleting that entry.
+You can leave everything else as default.
+Click create application!

     ![Name your application](./images/task-5/application-name.png " ")